anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.md

 * The cloud services must be regularly vulnerability and penetration tested.

 **Platform provisioning and LCM**
-* A platform change management process that is documented, well communicated to staff and tenants, and rigourously followed.
+* A platform change management process that is documented, well communicated to staff and tenants, and rigorously followed.
-* A process to check change management adherence that is implemented, and rigourously followed.
+* A process to check change management adherence that is implemented, and rigorously followed.
 * An approved system or process for last resort access must exist for the platform.
 * Where there are multiple hosting facilities used in the provisioning of a service, network communications between the facilities for the purpose of backup, management, and workload communications are cryptographically protected in transit between data centre facilities.
 * Continuous Cloud security compliance is mandatory.